-- (b) A cannabis package may be labeled with a picture of the cannabis, such picture shall (1) clearly depict the size, shape and color of the cannabis, (2) not to obscure or overlap with any information required by section 21a-[xxx]XXX-33 of these Policies and Procedures, and (3) not exceed twenty-five per cent of the surface of the cannabis package. - (c) No label shall appeal to persons under the age of twenty-one. - (d) Prior to being sold and transferred to a consumer, qualifying patient, or caregiver, a cannabis package shall clearly include the following information on an extended content label, a package insert, or using a static quick response (QR) code, which information shall also be available in-store and on the Internet web site of the cannabis establishment that sells the cannabis: - (1) The types of cannabis incorporated, as well as all processing techniques and solvents used to produce and manufacture the cannabis. - (2) All inactive ingredients comprising one per cent or more of the cannabis. - (3) The date of harvest for raw cannabis and the date of manufacture for cannabis products. - (4) The complete cannabinoid and terpene profile, including all isomers, esters, ethers, salts and salts of isomers, esters and ethers, as well as all additives and excipients, and all quantities thereof in metric units and as a per centage of volume. - (5) A statement that the cannabis has been tested for microbiological contaminants, mycotoxins, heavy metals and pesticide chemical residue, as well as the date and the satisfactory or failing result of such testing. - (6) The cannabis establishment where the cannabis was, as applicable, (a) cultivated, propagated or harvested, and (b) manufactured, as defined in the act.
-The cannabis establishments shall be identified by: (1) legal entity name as registered with the State of Connecticut, (2) business address, and (3) email and telephone contact information. - (7) The following warning statements:
+- (d) The label of a cannabis package may contain a single logo associated with a cannabis establishment, and such logo shall (1) be comprised of no more than three colors, provided that for the purposes of the logo design, neither black nor white shall be considered one of the three colors, (2) not to obscure or overlap with any information required by this section, and (3) not exceed one inch in height by one inch in width.
+Notwithstanding the foregoing, a logo on an edible cannabis product label shall only be black. - (e) No label shall appeal to persons under the age of twenty-one. - (f) If a cannabis package contains a delivery device cartridge, such cartridge shall be labeled in a clearly legible manner, in flat, regular typeface, Times New Roman font, as large a font size as the label reasonably allows, with the following information: the name of the cannabis establishment where the cannabis was grown or manufactured, the name of the cannabis brand, the total THC and total CBD content contained within the delivery device cartridge, the expiration date, and the unique identifier.
+A delivery device cartridge that contains cannabis may contain an embossed, debossed, or similarly printed cannabis establishment name, and its logo comprising not more than three colors, and shall not incorporate any information, print, embossing, debossing, graphic or hidden feature, except as expressly required or permitted in this subsection. - (g) Prior to being sold and transferred to a consumer, qualifying patient, or caregiver, a cannabis package shall clearly include the following information on an extended content label, a package insert, or using a static quick response (QR) code, which information shall also be available in-store and on the Internet web site of the cannabis establishment that sells the cannabis: - (1) The types of cannabis incorporated, as well as all processing techniques and solvents used to produce and manufacture the cannabis; - (2) All inactive ingredients comprising one per cent or more of the cannabis; - (3) For raw cannabis or cannabis products that contain raw cannabis, the date of harvest, and the date of final packaging for sale to consumers; - (4) For cannabis products, the date of final packaging for sale to consumers; - (5) The complete cannabinoid and terpene profile, including all isomers, esters, ethers, salts and salts of isomers, esters and ethers, as well as all additives and excipients, and all quantities thereof in metric units and as a percentage of volume; - (6) A statement that the cannabis has been tested for microbiological contaminants, mycotoxins, heavy metals, pesticide residue, and residual solvents, as well as the date and the satisfactory or failing result of such testing; - (7) The cannabis establishment or cannabis establishments where the cannabis was, as applicable, (A) cultivated, propagated or harvested, and (B) manufactured, as defined in section 21a-420 of the Connecticut General Statutes.
+The cannabis establishments shall be identified by: legal entity name as registered with the State of Connecticut; business address; and email and telephone contact information; - (8) The following warning statements: